spacetronot-research-team/erago/README.md

 cd go-customer && erago create-domain profile
 ```

+New domain will be created in directory `internal/controller/http/`.
+New domain will be created in directory `internal/service/`.
-New domain will be created in directory `go-customer/internal`.
+New domain will be created in directory `internal/repository/`.

 ## Docs